Steve Whitehead

-Steve Whitehead is a British painter, born in Coventry, England in 1960.
+Steve Whitehead is a British painter, known especially for his landscapes.

+Early life and education

+Steve Whitehead was born in Coventry, England.

 He studied at the Aberystwyth University, with David Tinker, graduating with an MA in Fine Art in the mid-1980s, before continuing his studies at the Courtauld Institute of Art in London.

+Career and practice

 Whitehead is predominantly a landscape painter, although he also produces figure compositions.
-His art is sometimes described as a form of Photorealism, although according to the art critic Michael Paraskos it is more like a Poetic Realism, as Whitehead does not simply reproduce photographs in paint, but creates composite images, drawing on many photographs and historic art images.
+His art is sometimes described as a form of photorealism, although according to the art critic Michael Paraskos it is more like a poetic realism, as Whitehead does not simply reproduce photographs in paint, but creates composite images, drawing on many photographs and historic art images.
 In particular, Whitehead's art is influenced by the landscape traditions of northern European romantics, such as Caspar David Friedrich, and the realism of the Biedermeier realist painters.